procf/colloids-setup/01-HOOMDblue-Install-Guide.md

 Our latest set of modifications were made to [HOOMD-blue version 3.1](https://hoomd-blue.readthedocs.io/en/v3.1.0/index.html)

 It is recommended that you install **at least 2 versions of HOOMD-blue**:
-1. The standard HOOMD-blue v3.1 (so it is available for debugging)
+1. The standard HOOMD-blue v3.1 (so it is available for debugging): [documented by the HOOMD-blue team](https://hoomd-blue.readthedocs.io/en/v3.1.0/)
 2. Our modified version of HOOMD-blue v3.1: [documented in the repository hoomd3.1-mod](https://github.com/procf/hoomd3.1-mod)

-And if you're interested, you can always install the [latest version of HOOMD-blue](https://hoomd-blue.readthedocs.io/en/latest/)!
+And if you're interested, you can always install the [latest version of HOOMD-blue](https://hoomd-blue.readthedocs.io/en/latest/) as well.

-All of the installation steps are outlined in the HOOMD-blue documentation, but we'll walk through them here as well.
+All of the installation steps are outlined in the HOOMD-blue documentation, but we'll also walk through them here.
 <br>
 <br>
 ## Prerequisites